 There are plenty of ways to add some type of tree to your display at holiday bazaars.

-You might not have room in your display area for a full-sized tree like the one pictured below (and you might not want to drag around a full-sized Christmas tree to shows).
+You might not have room in your display area for a full-sized tree.
+And you might not want to drag around a full-sized Christmas tree to shows.
 However, a smaller artificial tree can have a similar effect.

 The tree pictured below is always a big focal point at one of my favorite Christmas craft fairs.
 It holds handmade ornaments made by many of the artisans who participate in the show.